 It’s super common for travelers to have a list of places they want to see or a bucket list for a specific continent or country.
 If you’re like me, you want to see as many historic places as you can squeeze in!
 Looking for ideas for an epic history travel inspired adventure?
 Wondering what kinds of historical sites people are visiting after hitting the famous spots like the Roman Forum and the Acropolis?
-Here’s a giant list of 101 ideas for your next history-inspired trip.
+Whether you want an around-the-world adventure or are looking for something in your own backyard, here’s a giant list of 101 ideas for your next history-inspired trip.
 (Looking for more history travel inspiration?
 Check out the episodes of The History Fangirl Podcast for in-depth overviews of the history of some of the world’s most amazing and interesting places).

 - Tour the White House.

 - Host historians John Meecham and Doris Kearns Goodwin for afternoon tea.

 - Walk across the Selma Bridge to commemorate the fight for Voting Rights, then pop over to Birmingham to learn about its role in the Civil Rights Movement in Alabama.

 - Go on a volunteer archeological dig at Cahokia.

 - Take a bike tour of Mexican haciendas.

 - Cruise the Northwest Passage in Canada.

 - Visit the monuments to freedom erected by former slaves in Haiti after the revolution.

 - Take a sunset walk around La Fortaleza and Old San Juan in Puerto Rico.